jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/03-connect.md

 # Connect to SSH

 You will need your SSH username, password, and a terminal program to access your site via SSH.

+\[Callout block \- info\]

+If you have not already created the SSH credentials, see the Enable SSH page for details.

+\[/Callout block\]

 Below are instructions to connect via some of the most common programs.

 ## How to Connect to SSH on MacOS and Linux